MbuthiaWaKihara/personal-portfolio/README.md

 # Personal Portfolio

-<p>A portfolio website to showcase my skills and experience in software development</p>
+    A portfolio website to showcase my skills and experience in software development